The neurology encompasses all diseases of the brain and nervous system. A distinction is made between neurological and neurodegenerative diseases.

 - low frustration tolerance

-- barely notice their surroundings
+- hardly notice their surroundings

 - Sleep disorders manifest themselves in very early waking